Here’s the matrix of software I used for this project. Almost all of it is available as free downloads.

 X-Win32 is an X Windows server for Windows.
 You’ll need it to run the Oracle Universal Installer on Linux from your Windows workstation.
 It’s the best X11 emulator for Windows because it is simple to install and setup and is much cheaper than its main competitors like Reflection X and Exceed.
 For non-commercial personal use, the license is around $120 with paid maintenance being around $20 per year after that.
 There is a 30 day free trial available if you just want to check it out.

 If you don’t want to spend the money, there is an alternative option called Cygwin which is free.
 To install it and get it working properly seems to require super human patience, luck and some ancient ritual similar to voodoo.
 Trust me, it’s a pain.
 I was also recently reminded about another free X Windows option in the form of Xming.
 I remember using this in the dim and distant past, so figured I’d give it another go.
-After messing with Putty, X11 forwarding, tunneling and the DISPLAY variable for what felt like a week, I got rather tired of fighting with it and happily went back to something I know works first time, every time.
+After messing with Putty, X11 forwarding, tunneling and the DISPLAY variable for what felt like a week, I got rather tired of fighting with it.
+More recently, another option has emerged called VcXsrv which seems half decent.
+YMMV.

 The relatively small amount of money you’ll pay for X-Win32 makes it totally worth it.
 You can get X-Win32 here.
 There are some who prefer to use VNC to access server consoles directly over the network.
 Don’t get me started on why that’s not a good idea!